Evavic44/Learn-JavaScript/README.md

 }
 ```

-In the example above code, height is undefined, because we didn't assign it any value yet and we know from the list we shared earlier, undefined is a falsy value, the height will be converted to a Boolean and the else block will be executed.
+In the example above, height is undefined, because we didn't assign it any value yet and we know from the list we shared earlier, undefined is a falsy value, the height will be converted to a Boolean and the else block will be executed.

-If we assign a value to the height, this will execute the if `statement`
+If we assign a value to the height, this will execute the if block.

 ```js
 let height = 100;
 ```

 But we may run into problems with this.
-For example, if the `height: 0`, (which is a falsy value) the output will be the `else` block.
+For example, if the `height: 0` (which is a falsy value), the output will be the `else` block.
 And this is a bug in our code because we didn't account for the height to be 0 and the result is undefined even though that is not true.

 However we can fix this using something called `logical operators` which we'll check later.